United Surgical Partners International

-United Surgical Partners International (USPI) is an American ambulatory care company based in Dallas, Texas.
+United Surgical Partners International, Inc. (USPI) is an American ambulatory care company based in Dallas, Texas.
 It was founded by Don Steen in 1998.

 USPI currently is active in 28 states.
-USPI currently operates over 400 ambulatory facilities serving 9,000 physicians and 3.4 million patients annually.
+USPI currently operates over 400 ambulatory facilities.
 The company had partnerships with over 4,000 physicians and over 50 health systems in the United States, with over 19,000 employees.
 The company went public in 2001 and was taken private again in 2007.

-In April 2015, USPI and Tenet Healthcare entered into an agreement to create the nation's largest ambulatory surgery platform.
+In April 2015, USPI and Tenet Healthcare entered into an agreement to create an ambulatory surgery platform.
 The transaction was finalized in June 2015.

 History

 United Surgical Partners International was founded in 1998 by Don Steen along with the primary stockholder Welsh, Carson, Anderson & Stowe.

 The first USPI outpatient surgery facility was Dexeus Hospital in Barcelona, Spain.
 It was acquired in April 1998.
 The first US facilities were acquired with an acquisition in July 1998.
-They were in Tennessee, Missouri, and Alabama.

-The first hospital joint venture followed shortly in June 1999 with Baylor Health Care System.
+They were in Tennessee, Missouri, and Alabama. he first hospital joint venture followed shortly in June 1999 with Baylor Health Care System.